RishavAr/-ClarityRAG/README.md

-# ClarityRAG
+# ConfluBot
- ClarityRAG:An Internal AI Assistant for Instant Confluence Knowledge Retrieval
+ ConfluBot:An Internal AI Assistant for Instant Confluence Knowledge Retrieval

 Overview

-ClarityRAG is a Retrieval-Augmented Generation (RAG) system built to make navigating internal documentation effortless and fast.
+ConfluBot is a Retrieval-Augmented Generation (RAG) system built to make navigating internal documentation effortless and fast.
 It enables natural language querying of Confluence content using a local LLM pipeline, eliminating the need for keyword hunting or tribal knowledge.

 📌 Problem Statement

 Confluence pages in large organizations are abundant and inconsistently structured.
 Employees waste time manually searching or asking others for context that already exists.
-ClarityRAG solves this by providing a chat-based AI interface that retrieves and summarizes relevant internal content instantly.
+ConfluBot solves this by providing a chat-based AI interface that retrieves and summarizes relevant internal content instantly.
 🎯 Features

 🔍 Semantic search over internal docs (Confluence exports or custom markdown)